marigold-dev/training-dapp-shifumi/README.md

 To modify the name of your app, open the `capacitor.config.json` file and change `appId` and `appName` properties

-> Hack : to build on android, change vite config to remove global field here
+> Hack : to build on android, change vite.config.ts to remove global field here

 ```javascript
 export default defineConfig({